RIAASHAH/blackscholes/README.md

 # blackscholes
-Replication of "Deep Learning Calibration of Option Pricing Models: Some Pitfalls and Solutions."
+Replication of "Deep Learning Calibration of Option Pricing Models: Some Pitfalls and Solutions- Audrey Itkin"